Skip to content

 You can open the project overview from anywhere:

-• Click “Binder” at the top of the sidebar — the label doubles as a home button
+• Click “Binder” (the book icon at the top of the sidebar) — it doubles as a home button

 • Project tools menu → Project Overview